Parameter Inference from Final-State Entanglement in Higgs Decays: Introduction

 We focus on Higgs decays as a test case, analyzing kinematics and evaluating final-state entanglement in spin and color.
-The Higgs decays are a promising process that may serve as a laboratory for quantum-information tests, with studies of Bell inequalities and entanglement signatures across multiple channels \cite{Barr:2021zcp, Fabbrichesi:2022ovb, Aguilar-Saavedra:2022wam, Aguilar-Saavedra:2022mpg, Ashby-Pickering:2022umy, Altakach:2022ywa, Fabbrichesi:2023cev, Bernal:2023ruk, Ma:2023yvd, Aguilar-Saavedra:2024whi, Bernal:2024xhm, DelGratta:2025qyp, Goncalves:2025xer, Bechtle:2025ugc, Abel:2025skj}.
+The Higgs decays provide a natural setting for quantum-information tests, with studies of Bell inequalities and entanglement signatures across multiple channels \cite{Barr:2021zcp, Fabbrichesi:2022ovb, Aguilar-Saavedra:2022wam, Aguilar-Saavedra:2022mpg, Ashby-Pickering:2022umy, Altakach:2022ywa, Fabbrichesi:2023cev, Bernal:2023ruk, Ma:2023yvd, Aguilar-Saavedra:2024whi, Morales:2024jhj, Bernal:2024xhm, Grossi:2024jae, DelGratta:2025qyp, Goncalves:2025qem, Goncalves:2025xer, Bechtle:2025ugc, Abel:2025skj, DelGratta:2025xjp}.
 By considering all accessible decay channels, rather than a single exclusive mode, we link our observable directly to the Higgs mass, EW gauge couplings, and Yukawa couplings.
-A near-maximal entropy criterion then provides insights into these parameters: within the SM it selects Higgs and $W$ masses close to their observed values.
-In a two-parameter $\kappa$ framework, it prefers an approximately SM-like balance between vector and fermion couplings.
-This method is general, directly tied to measurable decay patterns, and extends naturally to other unstable particles beyond the Higgs boson.
+A near-maximal entropy criterion then provides insights into these parameters: within the SM it points to Higgs and $W$ masses close to their observed values.
+In a two-parameter $\kappa$ framework, it favors an approximately SM-like balance between Higgs couplings to vector bosons and to fermions.
+This method is broadly applicable, directly tied to measurable decay patterns, and can in principle be applied to other unstable particles beyond the Higgs boson.